 - Use of materials stored on the school’s network for personal financial gain is excluded;

 - Posting anonymous messages and forwarding chain letters is excluded;

 - The use of the Internet, e-mail, or any other media to access inappropriate materials such as pornography, racist or any other offensive material is forbidden;

 - All web activity is monitored, including the language or image content of e-mail, therefore it is the responsibility of the user to ensure that they have logged off the system when they have completed their task;

 - Children must not be given unsupervised access to the Internet.
 For the purposes of this policy, “supervised” means that the user is within direct sight of a responsible adult;

-- The teaching of Internet safety is included in the school’s PSHE and ICT curriculum, but all teachers within all year groups should be including Internet safety issues as part of their discussions on the responsible use of the school’s computer systems; These discussions should reflect the cyber safety overviews specific to each year group.
+- The teaching of Internet safety is included in the school’s ICT Scheme of Work, but all teachers within all year groups should be including Internet safety issues as part of their discussions on the responsible use of the school’s computer systems;

 - All children must understand that if they see an unacceptable image on a computer screen, they must turn the screen off and report immediately to a member of staff.